brunodifranco/project-insuricare-ranking/README.md

   <img src="https://user-images.githubusercontent.com/66283452/198152040-929e3f17-d07e-401a-892c-50bf9c01f475.png" alt="drawing" width="1000"/>
 </p>

 - 40,000 calls represents 52.48% of our database.
-So if the sales team were to make all these calls Insuricare would be able to contact 99.48% of customers interest in the new vehicle insurance, since 0.9948 is our recall at 40,000.
+So if the sales team were to make all these calls Insuricare would be able to contact 99.48% of customers interested in the new vehicle insurance, since 0.9948 is our recall at 40,000.

 - At 40,000 calls, our **LGBM model is around 1.89 times better than the baseline model.**

 ## 7.2.
 Expected Financial Results

-To explore the expected financial results of our model let's consider a few assumptions:
+To explore the expected financial results of our model, let's consider a few assumptions:

-- The customers database that will be reached out is composed of 76,222 clients.
+- The customer database that will be reached out is composed of 76,222 clients.
 - We expect 12.28% of these customers to be interested in the new vehicle insurance, since it's the percentage of interest people that participated in the Insuricare research.
-- The annual premium for each of these new vehicle insurance customers will be US$ 2,630 yearly. **
+- The annual premium for each of these new vehicle insurance customers will be US$ 2,630 yearly. *

-** <i> The annual premium of US$ 2,630 is set for realistic purposes, since it's the lowest and most common value in the dataset. </i>
+*<i> The annual premium of US$ 2,630 is set for realistic purposes, since it's the lowest and most common value in the dataset. </i>

-Th expected financial results and comparisons are shown below:
+The expected financial results and comparisons are shown below:

 <div align="center">